Jetty 1 Museum

 Victoria Wharf, V&A Waterfront Shop No. 153, V & A Waterfront, Cape Town, 8002, South Africa

-Connecting with History on Jetty 1To the untrained eye, this is just another nondescript, white building at the V&A Waterfront in Cape Town.
-I walked past this building several times myself before I noticed the small board outside the entrance, that revealed the location's significance.
-Everyone traveling to and from Robben Island during apartheid passed through this building.
-For the prisoners, staff, and wardens, this was the last place they would see in Cape Town before watching the waterfront disappear into Table Mountain's dark silhouette, as the distance between their ferry and the mainland increased.
+Connecting with History on Jetty 1To the untrained eye, Jetty 1 is just another nondescript white building at the V&A Waterfront in Cape Town.
+I walked past this building several times myself before I noticed the small board outside the entrance which revealed the location's significance.
+Everyone traveling to and from Robben Island during Apartheid passed through this building.
+For the prisoners, staff, and wardens, this was the last place they would see in Cape Town before watching the waterfront disappear into Table Mountain's dark silhouette as the distance between their ferry and the mainland increased.

 Jetty 1 is separate from the Robben Island Exhibition and Information Centre, and is just past the V&A shopping mall.
 It's a must-see if you don't have a half-day to dedicate to the full Robben Island tour, but are curious about this part of Cape Town's history.
 It's also entirely indoors, so if you're visiting in winter and the weather isn't nice enough to visit Robben Island, this is the next best thing.
 Entrance is free.